 How do I test DNS speed accurately?

 Run repeated lookups for a mix of domains static sites, large CDNs, and streaming domains using nslookup/dig or a test app.
 Do this with your current DNS and again with each candidate, ideally from the same network conditions and at similar times of day.
+Discover why your email is failing to connect to the server the ultimate guide to fixing connection errors 2026

 Which DNS providers are the fastest for most users?